hyperledger/indy-node/docs/requests.md

 - `dest` (base58-encoded string):

-    Schema Issuer's DID as base58-encoded string for 16 or 32 bit DID value.
+    Schema Issuer's DID as base58-encoded string for 16 or 32 byte DID value.
     It differs from `identifier` metadata field, where `identifier` is the DID of the submitter.

     *Example*: `identifier` is a DID of the read request sender, and `dest` is the DID of the Schema's Issuer.